Concepts

 An Identifiable of a Record is like the fingerprint of a Record.

-The identifiable contains the information that is used by the CaosDB Crawler to identify Records.
-For example, in order to check whether a Record exits in the CaosDB Server, the CaosDB Crawler creates a query using the information contained in the Identifiable.
+The Identifiable contains the information that is used by the CaosDB Crawler to identify Records.
+For example, the CaosDB Crawler may create a query using the information contained in the Identifiable in order to check whether a Record exists in the CaosDB Server.

 Suppose a certain experiment is at most done once per day, then the identifiable could consist of the RecordType “SomeExperiment” (as a parent) and the Property “date” with the respective value.